borncreativeuk/born-creative-cart-view/README.txt

 1. Add the plugin's directory in the WordPress' plugin directory.
 1. Activate the plugin.
-1. Navigate to admin > View Carts
+1. Navigate to admin > Born Creative > View Carts

 == Changelog ==